Related YoLinux Tutorials:

 - GD Library - graphics library

-- XMP Manager - GUI to manage XMP metadatas.
-XMP is a schema for EXIF, IPTC, JFIF,.. metadatas within JPEG, PSD, TIFF, AVI, WAV, MPEG, MP3, MOV file formats
+- XMP Manager - GUI to manage XMP metadata.
+XMP is a schema for EXIF, IPTC, JFIF,.. metadata within JPEG, PSD, TIFF, AVI, WAV, MPEG, MP3, MOV file formats

 - GpicSync - auto geocode photos from GPS track log

 - GPS Babel - GPS conversion and transfer

 Download tracks from a USB connected Garmin: gpsbabel -t -i garmin -f usb: -o gpx -F GpsTrackLog.gpx

 "Fundamentals of Digital Imaging"